0xMishee/malcontext/README.md

 ## Installation
 It's using cmake and vcpkg , so you do you (～￣▽￣)～ Still very, very early in development so it's barebones; which means we're on a "works on my PC" level.
-The release version will build in the "bin" directory.
+The release version will built in the "bin" directory.
 ```
 mkdir build
 cd build